Aaron McDuffie Moore: Lincoln Hospital

-Dr. Aaron Moore founded the Lincoln Hospital in 1901.
+Moore founded the Lincoln Hospital in 1901.
 Earlier in 1895, the Watts Hospital was completed, but its services were offered only to Whites.
-Recognizing the needs of the African American community, Dr. Aaron Moore boldly proposed the construction of a Negro hospital in 1898.
-While some suggested that a separate wing for Negros be added to the city hospital, Moore rejected the idea, as Black doctors and nurses would not be permitted to work at the hospital.
+Recognizing the needs of the African American community, Moore proposed the construction of a hospital in 1898 to serve the African-American community.
+While some suggested that a separate wing for Negros be added to the city hospital, Moore rejected the idea, as African-American medical doctors and nurses would not be permitted to work at the hospital.
 With Merrick's help, Moore "raised $25,000 in the black community and $100,000 in the white community", $75,000 of which was contributed by the Duke family.
 The Dukes' contributed based on Moore's advocating for the hospital's merit, and because of their close relationship with Merrick.
 Moore directed the construction of Lincoln Hospital and oversaw its completion in 1901.
 He served as its Superintendent until his death in 1923.

 Under Moore's leadership, the hospital served patients regardless of their ability to pay.
 It gained an increase in patronage and by 1914, added a new wing.
-Recognizing the need to train Black nurses, Moore set up the associated Lincoln Hospital Training School of Nursing in 1903.
+Recognizing the need to train African-American nurses, Moore set up the associated Lincoln Hospital Training School of Nursing in 1903.
 In 1923, when he died, Moore bequeathed three properties to the hospital, an endowment to be used to generate income to fund students of the Lincoln Hospital Training School of Nursing.

 Moore's most significant achievement was the Lincoln Hospital, which contributed greatly to healthcare in Durham and improved life in the African-American community.
 By establishing the Lincoln School of Nursing, Moore ensured a system to provide healthcare personnel for black Durham citizens.

 Based on funding from both the black and white communities, the Lincoln Hospital was a symbol of racial cooperation and unity for a common purpose.
 Moore's success in rallying such White support was remarkable in an era of racial discrimination and segregation.
 With his reputation for competence, he commanded the attention of White leaders and spoke to them as equals.
 Some whites considered their contributions a kind of thanks for what they saw as Black support during the Civil War.
 The following was inscribed at the entrance of the Lincoln Hospital:

-Today, Lincoln Hospital has been absorbed as part of the Duke Regional Hospital, following its merger with Watts Hospital in 1976.
+Lincoln Hospital has since been absorbed as part of the Duke Regional Hospital, following its merger with Watts Hospital in 1976.

 Contribution to education

-Dr. Moore advocated education in the African-American community.
+Moore advocated education in the African-American community.
 Besides serving on the Board of Trustees at his alma mater, Shaw University, Moore was also one of the largest donors to the school.
-He also established a Colored Library in Durham, which became the Stanford L. Warren branch of the Durham County Public Library on January 17, 1940.
+He also established a library in Durham to serve the African-American community, which became the Stanford L. Warren branch of the Durham County Public Library on January 17, 1940.
 Besides improving the rural school system for Blacks in North Carolina, Moore also formed the Volkemenia and Shubert-Shakespeare clubs, which were created to provide African Americans with access to concerts, speakers and reading sessions.